-Opening April 21, 2018 New Middle East Galleries featuring 10,000 years of human history The 4,500-year-old crowning jewelry of a Mesopotamian queen.
+Now Open!
+New Middle East Galleries featuring 10,000 years of human history The 4,500-year-old crowning jewelry of a Mesopotamian queen.
 One of the world’s oldest wine vessels.
 A baby’s rattle.
 A school child’s first writing primer.
 A workman’s tool.
-The very first spreadsheet.
-Through these fascinating objects and over 1,200 more, the Penn Museum’s new Middle East Galleries will take you on a journey, exploring how ancient Mesopotamian societies gave rise to the world’s first cities—cities not so different from our own.
+An ancient spreadsheet.
+Through these fascinating objects and over 1,200 more, the Penn Museum’s new Middle East Galleries take you on a journey, exploring how ancient Mesopotamian societies gave rise to the world’s first cities—cities not so different from our own.
 The Middle East Galleries will be located directly adjacent to the Main Entrance Hall.
-An Opening Festival, featuring a wide array of related programming, will take place April 21–22, and is included with General Admission.
-A Golden Gala celebration and preview will take place on April 14.
-The Middle East Galleries are the first in a series of transformative gallery renovations taking place at the Penn Museum over the next several years.
+Series: Making the Middle East Galleries The Middle East Galleries are the first in a series of transformative gallery renovations taking place at the Penn Museum over the next several years.
 Learn more about the Penn Museum’s Building Transformation.
 Gallery Highlights Clay Brick, Ur, Iraq.
 Museum Object Number: B16460 Wine Jar, Hajji Firuz, Iran.
 Museum Object Number: 69-12-15 Gaming Board, Ur, Iraq.
 Museum Object Number: B16742 LEARN MORE The Middle East Galleries tell a story common to all humanity.
 Ten thousand years ago, in the fertile crescent of the Middle East, the most transformative point in our human history was set in motion: the domestication of plants and animals prompted the shift from hunting and gathering to farming, establishing the first settled societies.
 Villages developed, then towns, then cities.
 Writing and mathematics developed for record keeping.
 Following a central theme of the “Journey to the City,” the Middle East Galleries vividly illustrate how the first settlements led to the first cities, and how our modern urbanized world can be traced to developments in ancient Mesopotamian societies.
 The story of the ancient Middle East is one that the Penn Museum can tell uniquely well: the Museum was founded in 1887 to house artifacts from its first expedition to Nippur, the first American-led archaeological project in the region.
 Since then, the Museum has excavated an unparalleled constellation of sites in the Middle East, where active research continues today.
 The Middle East Galleries will highlight the Museum’s pioneering research, with updates as we make new discoveries each year.
-95% of the material on display in the Middle East Galleries was excavated by Penn archaeologists, including world-renowned objects like the “Ram in the Thicket,” and the Galleries will explore how archaeologists found and interpreted such fascinating artifacts.
-Slipper Coffin, Nippur, Iraq Museum Object Number: B9220 These new galleries made possible in part by: The Penn Museum has been supported by an Advancement grant from The Pew Center for Arts & Heritage.
+95% of the material on display in the Middle East Galleries was excavated by Penn archaeologists, including world-renowned objects like the “Ram in the Thicket,” and the Galleries explore how archaeologists found and interpreted such fascinating artifacts.
+Slipper Coffin, Nippur, Iraq Museum Object Number: B9220 The Penn Museum’s new Middle East Galleries are made possible with lead support from the Selz Foundation and the William B. Dietrich Foundation, and support from the National Endowment for the Humanities: Exploring the human endeavor, and the Coby Foundation.
+The Penn Museum has been supported by an Advancement grant from The Pew Center for Arts & Heritage.
 Become a Penn Museum Member Members get Prime Access to our New Middle East Galleries and more.
 Join Today

 The artistic, commercial and technical achievements of the Romans are evident in The Roman World gallery, which is filled with marble sculptures, including a highly unusual head from a cult statue of the goddess Diana as well as other deities, priests and men and women of the Roman Republic and Empire.
 Dominating the Roman World gallery is an internationally famous military relief, once part of a commemorative arch for the emperor Trajan, erected in 102 CE at ancient Puteoli near Naples.
 This monumental sculpture is also a prime example of Roman politics combined with Roman practicality—the opposite side of the marble block contains an earlier inscription honoring the emperor Domitian.
 Visitors can see how the inscription was painstakingly, but incompletely, chiseled off after Domitian's assassination and official disgrace by the Roman Senate in 96 CE.
 Gallery Highlights Mortuary Statue, Palmyra, Syria.
 Museum Object Number: B8904 Flask, Beth Shean, Israel.
 Museum Object Number: MS4946 Sculpture, Latium, Italy.
 Museum Object Number: MS3483 Learn More The Penn Museum's Mediterranean galleries highlight more than one thousand artifacts including marble and bronze sculptures, jewelry, metalwork, mosaics, glass vessels, gold and silver coins, and pottery from the Museum’s outstanding Mediterranean collection of more than 30,000 objects, which date from 3000 BCE to the 5th century CE.
 The Romans traced their mythical beginnings to the Trojan War and to Romulus, who supposedly founded the city of Rome in 753 BCE.
 It was the genius of the Romans to transform Greek ideals and the ways of their Etruscan forerunners into their own civilized and highly organized way of life.
 During the 4th and 3rd centuries BCE they absorbed many parts of Italy, including the Etruscan homeland.
 In the 3rd and 2nd century BCE they captured the Carthaginian controlled areas of North Africa, Sardinia, western Sicily and Spain, the Greek colonies of southern Italy and Sicily, the Greek homeland and the Hellenistic kingdoms.
 Under the reign of Trajan (98-117 CE), the Roman Empire reached its greatest extent.
 Roman norms embraced the empire, incorporating peoples of various races, language groups, and cultural backgrounds.
 The Penn Museum is fortunate to have one of the largest collections of Roman glass in the United States.
 Beautiful miniature engraved gems, jewelry and gold and silver coins reveal much of the artistic skills of the Romans through their exquisite detail and craftsmanship.
 Objects from the Museum's celebrated Roman glass collection--an exhibition of which recently traveled nationally—offer colorful and sparkling reminders of the sophistication of Roman taste and style.
 Amphoras from the 1950’s explorations of the renowned Jacques Cousteau off the coast of Marseilles tell part of the story of Roman maritime trade.
 Portraits of Roman women, perfume vials, jewelry and cosmetic implements fill out the theme of women in Roman society, while portraits of children and their toys offer insight into the lives of children in the Roman world.
 Objects from the houses of Roman men and women, their dining vessels and household decoration, such as painted wall plasters and mosaics, as well as utilitarian objects—the lead pipes that brought them drinking water—are seen in the section of The Roman World gallery on domestic life.
 The centerpiece of this part of the gallery is a 4 ft. x 2 ft. model of a Roman house of the type excavated at Pompeii and Herculaneum.
 Visitors can hear the "voice" of Vitruvius, a famous Roman architect, describing variations in housing design.
 Numerous bronzes, including several 19th century cast replicas of objects excavated at Pompeii and Herculaneum and given to the Museum by department store founder and Museum board member John Wanamaker in 1904, enhance the display of Roman domestic life.
 Roman World Gallery website The Real Story of the Olympic Games—A comprehensive resource about the ancient Olympic Games and reveals how similar our games are today Glassmaking in Roman Times—An exploration of several aspects of the history of glassworking throughout the six centuries of Roman domination of the Mediterranean world